Ivanperezp/VGA_ARDUINO-M-_FPGA-S-/README.md

 The final always block defines a simple control mechanism: when the system is reset (!rst_n), reading from VRAM is disabled (read_en = 0).
 Once vram_ready is asserted, the system enables reading from VRAM by setting read_en = 1.
 This ensures that the VGA display logic only starts fetching data when the VRAM is fully initialized and ready to be read, avoiding visual glitches or undefined behavior.

-# Pins assigments and physical implementation
+# Pins assignments and physical implementation
 In this project an Arduino uno was used as Master and a FPGA DE0-CV as a slave.
 An image of pin planner is shown below

 ![Pins_assigments](images/pin_assigments.jpg)